TEXploder/TEX-Copier/README.md

 Or

 2. Run the .exe File.
+(But not right now because there is no exe File)

 Press ctrl + alt + c to start the selection process.
 Left-click and hold the mouse to select an area on the screen containing the text you want to copy.